-The educational supervisor will review the evidence in the LEPT system including SLEs, feedback received from clinical supervisors (via the Multiple Consultant Report) and the trainee's self-assessment and record their judgement on the trainee's performance in the ES report, with commentary.
+The educational supervisor will review the evidence in the LEPT system, including SLEs and the trainee's self-assessment, and record their judgement on the trainee's performance in the ES report, with commentary.

-For generic and specialty CiPs, the ES will indicate whether the trainee is meeting expectations or not using the learning maps below.
+For generic and specialty CiPs, the ES will indicate whether the trainee is meeting expectations or not, using the learning maps below.

-Entrustability scales are behaviourally anchored ordinal scales based on progression to competence and reflect a judgment that has clinical meaning for assessors.
-These should be used alongside the learning map to inform assessment of the trainee's overall performance.
-An outline grid of levels expected for Histopathology specialty CiPs can be viewed in Appendix C.
+Entrustability scales are behaviourally anchored ordinal scales based on progression to competence and reflect a judgement that has clinical meaning for assessors.
+These should be used alongside the learning map to inform the assessment of the trainee's overall performance.
+An outline grid of levels expected for histopathology specialty CiPs can be viewed in Appendix C.

-Level descriptors for specialty CiPs
+Table 4: Level descriptors for specialty CiPs

-Level Descriptor Level 1 Entrusted to observe only - no provision of clinical care Level 2 Entrusted to act with direct supervision: The trainee may provide clinical care, but the supervising physician is physically within the hospital or other site of patient care and is immediately available if required to provide direct bedside supervision Level 3 Entrusted to act with indirect supervision: The trainee may provide clinical care when the supervising physician is not physically present within the hospital or other site of patient care, but is available by means of telephone and/or electronic media to provide advice, and can attend at the beds required to provide direct supervision Level 4 Entrusted to act unsupervised
+Level Descriptor Level 1 Entrusted to observe only - no provision of clinical care.
+Level 2 Entrusted to act with direct supervision: The trainee may provide clinical care, but the supervising physician is physically within the hospital or other site of patient care and is immediately available if required to provide direct bedside supervision.
+Level 3 Entrusted to act with indirect supervision: The trainee may provide clinical care when the supervising physician is not physically present within the hospital or other site of patient care, but is available by means of telephone and/or electronic media to provide advice, and can attend at the bedside if required to provide direct supervision.
+Level 4 Entrusted to act unsupervised.

-8.4 Critical Progression Points
+8.4 Critical progression points

-There will be three key progression points during Histopathology training.
-The first is on attainment of the FRCPath Part 1 by completion of ICPT, the second on attainment of FRCPath Part 2 in Histopathology by 4.5 years, allowing a minimum of 6 months of experiential learning before the award of CCT, which is the third key progression point.
+There will be three key progression points during histopathology training.
+The first is on attainment of the FRCPath Part 1 by completion of ICPT, the second on attainment of the

+FRCPath Part 2 in histopathology by 4.5 years, allowing a minimum of six months of experiential learning before the award of the CCT, which is the third key progression point.

-It is anticipated that the majority of trainees entering Histopathology will do so from Foundation training.
+It is anticipated that the majority of trainees entering histopathology will do so from foundation training.

-8.5 Evidence of Progress
+8.5 Evidence of progress